omnibor/spec/spec/SPEC.md

 itself.

-The Input Manifest Identifier for the Input Manifest of an artifact is sometimes referred to as the Input Manifest Identigier of the artifact.
+The Input Manifest Identifier for the Input Manifest of an artifact is sometimes referred to as the Input Manifest Identifier of the artifact.

 #### Input Manifest Header